cbovar/Halite/README.md

 Actual content of the submitted zip file is in https://github.com/cbovar/Halite/tree/master/Submission.
 Halite server only compiles two files (HaliteHelper.cs and MyBot.cs) so  I had to fit all the code in those files which is not a common practice in C#.

+Networks were trained using ~300 games from erdman v17 for a few hours using CPU.
+Three different networks were trained:
+- early part of the game
+- to play strong pieces (> 200)
+- the rest

 ### Steps to train an [Halite](https://halite.io/) bot using [ConvNetSharp](https://github.com/cbovar/ConvNetSharp)

 1) Get games historical data